-Once you applied a designation to the selected column, a designation symbol enclosed with a parentheses will be added in the column heading after the column Short Name.
-(Please note, Disregarded data displays only the column Short Name.)
+Once you applied a designation to the selected column, a designation symbol enclosed in parentheses will be added in the column heading after the column Short Name.
+(Note that Disregard (None) columns only show a column Short Name.)

 The designation pattern enclosed in parentheses will be repeated to the last worksheet column.
 If a number N precedes the pattern in parentheses or N precedes a single plot designation symbol, the pattern or the single plot designation will be applied N times.
 For example, if you choose (XY), the plot designations of the columns will be set to the repeating pattern of "XYXYXY...".
 If you specify 3(XY), the plot designation will be set to "XYXYXY".
-If the number of worksheet columns is more than 6 in this case, the designation will be "XYXYXYYYYY...".
+In this particular case, if the number of worksheet columns is more than 6, any remaining columns will be designated as Y (e.g. "XYXYXYYYYY...").